ckgifford06/NBAvalue_project/README.md

-# NBA Player Value Analysis: Finding the Most Undervalued Players
+# Finding the Most Undervalued Players in the NBA From 2022-2025

 A data analytics project that identifies undervalued NBA players by analyzing their performance metrics relative to their salaries (2022-2024 seasons).